Listen Up and Say Ahhh…

 These are by far the preferred choice of A-list bloggers and many – including me.

-Here at Traffic Generation Cafe, Thesis is king.
+Here at Traffic Generation Cafe, Genesis is king.

 Plus the blog platform does all the actual technical work for you.
 So, it’s pretty much idiot-proof.